Sardelka9515/scripthookvdotnetcore/README.md

 - No dynamic assembly loading and code execution, executing code on the fly with console is thus impossible
 - Only scripts from the same module are visible to each other, see [cross-module comunication](https://github.com/Sardelka9515/scripthookvdotnetcore/edit/master/README.md#cross-module-communication)
 - Longer compile time and larger binary size
+- No fail-safe script abortion, your game will hang if you block the main thread.
 ## Cross-module communication
 To call functions from other modules, you first need to export functions in the target module:
  ```